davidongora/50-DAYS-0F-PYTHON/README.md

 Create a code that extracts data from a website.
 You will extract a table from the website.
 And from that table you will extract columns about the data types in Python and their mutability.
 You will extract information from the following website: https://en.wikipedia.org/wiki/Python_(programming_language) The following table (next page) is what you will extract from the website.

+Day 47: Save a JSON
+Write a function called save_json.
+This function takes a dictionary below as an argument and saves it on a file in JSON format.
+Write another function called read_json that opens the file that you just saved and reads its content.